2022 Green Energy Trends in North America

 To ameliorate the economic impact in the post-Covid world, North America will have to adapt when it comes to preserving energy, lowering emissions, greening freight shipping, and reusing and repairing items instead of constantly producing new ones.

-The transition might be bumpy, but luckily, all the trends indicate that we are slowly heading towards a greener future.
+The transition might be bumpy, but luckily, all the trends indicate that we are slowly heading toward a greener future.

-Here are 9 green trends apparent in the North American industries:
+Here are 9 green trends apparent in North American industries:

 1) Rapid advancement in automation will increase manufacturing within North America

-2) Nearshoring and sourcing locally is becoming more popular
+2) Nearshoring and sourcing locally are becoming more popular